VinceDaPrince45/wordle/README.md

-To play:
+To play: \n
-Download repository as zip and extract
+Download repository as zip and extract \n
-Go into folder and press on "wordle.bat" file
+Go into folder and press on "wordle.bat" file \n
 Play